-We continue with the tutorials of the ESP8266 and ESP32 seeing a server that returns information that changes dynamically with each request.
+We continue with the ESP8266 and ESP32 tutorials by looking at a server that returns information that changes dynamically with each request.

-So far, we were returning “more or less” static content, that is, always the same.
-But on many occasions we will want to return content that varies, such as the state of a variable, or an analog or digital input, the measurement of a sensor.
+Until now, we were returning “more or less” static content, meaning it was always the same.
+But in many cases, we will want to return content that varies, such as the state of a variable, or an analog or digital input, a sensor reading.

-In a real project we will normally serve certain static content (typically html) and this will be updated through some mechanism (Ajax, Websocket) making requests to certain Endpoints.
-We will see all this in due course.
+In a real project, we will typically serve some static content (typically HTML) and this will be updated via some mechanism (Ajax, Websocket) by making requests to certain Endpoints.
+We will see all this in due time.

-In this post we are going to learn to serve content that varies dynamically.
-To do this, we start from the server program of the previous example
+In this post, we are going to learn how to serve content that changes dynamically.
+For this, we start from the server program in the previous example.

-Here we have only added a ‘ledStatus’ variable that represents any variable that we would like to return
+Here we have only added a variable ‘ledStatus’ that represents any variable we might want to return.

 #include <ESP8266WiFi.h>